Leica Digilux 3 versus Canon 6D Mark II

 - More modern: Reflects 10 years and 9 months of technical progress since the Digilux 3 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 6D Mark II is the clear winner of the contest (12 : 6 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II is the clear winner of the contest (12 : 6 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the Digilux 3 or the 6D Mark II handle or perform in practice.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the Digilux 3 or the 6D Mark II.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
-The table below summarizes the assessments of some of the best known camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+This is why hands-on reviews by experts are important.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Leica Digilux 3 (⇒ rgt)||-||-||-||-||-||2006||1,499||discont.||check|

 |Canon 5D Mark IV (⇒ lft | rgt)||HiRec||87/100 Gold||4.5/5||5/5||4.5/5||2016||3,499||latest||check|

 |Canon 80D (⇒ lft | rgt)||HiRec||84/100 Silver||4.5/5||4.5/5||4.5/5||2016||1,199||latest||check|